 There’s been a spate of stories in places like The New York Times and the Guardian about anti-mass tourism demonstrations and laws to curb tourism in European cities like Barcelona, Venice, and Rome.
 I can’t say that I blame the local authorities and demonstrators.
-Large groups of selfie-wielding tourists take a toll on a place and its inhabitants, who have to move around and get to work and home.
+Large groups of selfie-stick wielding tourists take a toll on a place and its inhabitants, who have to move around and get to work and home.
 Plus, mass tourism deforms the local economy: If you go to the popular haunts in a city like Florence, you’ll see that nearly every shopfront is either a pizzeria, gelateria, currency exchange, or snack bar.
 These businesses push out the tailors, bars, and bookstores that cater to residents.

 But I’ll make an exception to the anti-tourism mood.
 Come to Umbria.
 We need you.
 Not all of you, and we’d prefer that you don’t travel in large packs.
 But last year’s earthquakes in the mountainous zones in the Valnerina scared a lot of people away from Umbria.
 It’s hard to get an exact count, but I saw estimates immediately post-quake of as much as 30-to-40 percent.